Good Witch (franchise): The Good Witch's Family

 The Good Witch's Family premiered on the Hallmark Channel on October 29, 2011, and is the fourth film in the series.
 The film follows Cassie as she must deal with new threats to the wellbeing of her family, friends, and community.

 Critical reception for the film was positive and actor Matthew Knight received a 2012 Young Artist Awards nomination for "Best Performance in a TV Movie, Miniseries or Special - Supporting Young Actor" for his role as Brandon Russell.

 The Good Witch's Charm

 The Good Witch's Charm aired on the Hallmark Channel on October 27, 2012.
 Bell and Potter reprised their roles as Cassie and Jake, respectively.

 The film focused on Cassie's life as she acclimates to caring for her newborn while also serving as her town's mayor.
 She's hoping to get a break from her hectic life and take a vacation with her husband Jake and their new family, however this plan is ruined when her stepdaughter is blamed for a recent rash of robberies.
-A reporter has also arrived in town with the seeming goal of ruining Cassie's reputation, and Cassie's own estranged mother has suddenly arrived in town as well.
+A reporter has also arrived in town with the seeming goal of ruining Cassie's reputation, and Cassie's own estranged foster mother has suddenly arrived in town as well.